Covestro CFO says any sale to industry player not off the table

-FRANKFURT (Reuters) - Bayer's (BAYGn.DE) sale of an 11 percent stake in chemicals subsidiary Covestro (1COV.DE) on the open market would not prevent the parent company from considering any takeover offers from industry players, Covestro's finance chief told Reuters.
+FRANKFURT, March 1 (Reuters) - Bayer's sale of an 11 percent stake in chemicals subsidiary Covestro on the open market would not prevent the parent company from considering any takeover offers from industry players, Covestro's finance chief told Reuters.

 Though Covestro would strongly prefer to remain independent, Bayer still has the option to consider takeover offers from any Covestro peer in chemicals and plastics, Chief Financial Officer Frank Lutz told Reuters on Wednesday.